Syndace/python-omemo/functionality.md

 - [x] empty OMEMO messages can be sent
     - [x] transparently when required by the protocol
-    - [x] explicit APIs for empty OMEMO messages are not provided (KeyTransportMessages for legacy OMEMO are a different topic)
+    - [x] explicit API for empty OMEMO messages is not provided
     - [x] a mechanism must be provided by the application to send empty OMEMO messages
     - [x] trust is circumvented for empty OMEMO messages